Xperaz/OOP-Hard-Parts/Notes/8-Subclassing-with-new-and-call.md

 - `PaidUserCreator.prototype.incrementBalance` is a method added to the `PaidUserCreator`’s prototype.
 It’s only available on objects created with `new PaidUserCreator`.

 **Finally**
-A new `PaidUserCreator` object is created with `name: xperaz`, `score: 20`, and `balance: 150`.
+- A new `PaidUserCreator` object is created with `name: xperaz`, `score: 20`, and `balance: 150`.
 The `incrementScore` method is called on this object, increasing its score by 1.
+- The automation of `new` makes it a little bit difficult, but the solution works well.

 Memory flow:

 ![](images/img10.png?raw=true)